sous-chefs/chef-splunk/README.md

   Also back up the Splunk directory, configuration, etc.

-This recipe can be used to upgrade a splunk installation, for example from an existing 4.2.1 to 4.3.7.
-The default recipe can be used for 7.3.2 after upgrading earlier versions is completed.
+This recipe can be used to upgrade a splunk installation, for example from an existing 7.3.2 to 8.0.1.
+The default recipe can be used for 8.0.1 after upgrading earlier versions have been completed.
 Note that the attributes file is only loaded w/ the URLs to the splunk packages to upgrade if the `node['splunk']['upgrade_enabled']` attribute is set to true.
 We recommend setting the actual URL attributes needed in a